DeepakTatachar/Curvature-Clues/README.md

 | `conditonal_mia_aug_v_m_top.ipynb` | Provides the results for experiments under `Effect of Dataset Size` section of the paper when models are trained on most memorized subsets according to [Feldman and Zhang](https://github.com/google-research/heldout-influence-estimation) |
 | `conditonal_mia_aug_dp.ipynb` | Provides the results for experiments under `Effect of Privacy` section of the paper |

+## Assets download links
-For ease of reproducibility we have released our pretrained shadow models and precomputed scores used by the ipynb files on our [project page linked here](https://engineering.purdue.edu/NRL/projects/curvature-clues) where you can download these models and scores files.
+For ease of reproducibility we have released our [pretrained shadow models](https://purdue0-my.sharepoint.com/:u:/g/personal/dravikum_purdue_edu/EWaBLzMIfbZLifhxGqLbP7sB8r4EcXWzbynPTihGxmKUTg?e=7OPphx) and [precomputed scores](https://purdue0-my.sharepoint.com/:u:/g/personal/dravikum_purdue_edu/EVRwjg8PD35FnFggcm_52c8Bx4dkVGpAnwNiiPWu8g7UjQ?e=XgusLA) used by the ipynb files, you can download these models and scores files.
+Additionally, we also provide the subset idxs of the original dataset [here](https://purdue0-my.sharepoint.com/:u:/g/personal/dravikum_purdue_edu/EfR2gfV8pB1JjK-iXlTIx6MBGW8tv5kSQhg1_f1oYGqehA?e=i8p78h).
 You can extract the precomputed scores files and set the locations in `config.json`.